LRSORRENTI/TESTING-JS/docs/03_AAA.md

       Time  1.35s (in thread 3ms, 44879.51%)
 ```

-The AAA pattern helps keep testing files organized and structured
+The AAA pattern helps keep testing files organized and structure